Its-utsav/the-javascript-typescript/javascript/notes-of-js/01-part.md

 ---

-- sequences of character
+- Sequences of character
-- string can be represent as character of an array
+- String can be represent as character of an array
 - `"hi".__proto__` in `console`

 - as string literals